mlibrary/text-assembler/README.md

 - To enable trace level logging of the API calls to LexisNexis, update the `WS_TRACE_LOGGING` record in the `APPL_PARAM` table to 1 instead of 0.
 This will insert a record in the `APPL_LOG` table for all calls to the API.

+- To run the queue processing application during the day, make sure to update the runnable hours in the `APPL_PARAM` table.

 - The most common errors occur because the bin folder has extra dll files in it.
 To fix, run the clean_bin script with the following command: